NoneShen/Poly-document/new_product/integrate_contracts/Customizing Business Logic Contract.md

 - Then the transaction data will be packed, which then in turn invokes the CCM contract.
 The management contract transfers the parameters of transaction data to the target chain and a cross chain transaction is created by management contract which is sent to the target chain based on block generation on source chain;
 - The serialized transaction data, along with the chain id and business logic contract address of target chain and the method needed to be called on target chain, will be sent through `crossChain()` in CCM contract.

 ### Step3.
-Develop Method to Verify and Execute Cross Chain Transaction
+Implement the methods of verifying and executing cross-chain transactions

 #### Interface: